eastmaels/steemblog.github.io/_posts/account/deanliu/2017-07-19_transaction-as-freedom.md

 - - -

-This page is synchronized from the post: [Transaction as Freedom 🌿 操作即自由](https://steemit.com/@deanliu/transaction-as-freedom)
+This page is synchronized from the post: ['Transaction as Freedom 🌿 操作即自由'](https://steemit.com/@deanliu/transaction-as-freedom)